VarshaPandey24/LanguageDetectionModel/README.md

 Portuguese, French, Greek,Dutch,Spanish,Japanese,Russian, Danish,Italian,Turkish,Swedish, Arabic, Malayalam, Hindi,Tamil, Telugu

   Format: The dataset is in CSV format, with each entry containing a 'TEXT' field and a 'Language' label.

+Project is deployed using Hugging Faces using gradio framework.
+Click on the link given in the repo description to check out the deployed version of the project.